-Bond premium/discount Bond premium/discount on bonds represents the difference in the amount received upon the sale of the bonds versus the par value of the bonds.
-The premiums and discounts relate to the planned amortization (PAC) bonds sold in conjunction with many series in the 1998 Home Ownership Revenue Bond Resolution.
+Bond premium/discount, net amount received upon the sale of the bonds versus the par value of the bonds and is included as a part of Bonds payable, net.
+The premiums and discounts relate to the planned amortization class (PAC) bonds sold in conjunction with many series in the 1998 and 2009 Housing Revenue Bonds Trust Agreements.
 The bond premium/discount is amortized using the effective interest rate method over the life of the related PAC bonds and are adjusted accordingly for any bond calls that occur during the year.
 The amortization of the bond premium/discount is included as a component of Interest on bonds.
-In the prior fiscal year, bond premium/discount was included as a component of Accrued interest payable.
-As of June 30, 2011, the Agency reflected the unamortized portion of bond premium/discount as a component of Bonds payable, net.

-Deferred revenues Deferred revenues are monitoring fees received for the Low-Income Housing Tax Credit and for loans issued under the State Disaster Program.
+Unearned revenues Unearned revenues are monitoring fees received for the Low-Income Housing Tax Credit and for loans issued under the State Disaster Program.
 These fees are amortized on a straight-line basis over the life of the tax credit or over the life of the loan.
-Also included under Deferred revenues is funding from the Treasury for the Hardest Hit Fund.
-The funds are to be used for loans to assist homeowners who are at risk of foreclosure.
+Also included under Unearned revenues is funding from the Treasury for the Hardest Hit Fund®.
+The funds are used for loans to assist homeowners at risk of foreclosure.

-Interprogram receivable/payable During the normal course of operations, the Agency has numerous transactions among programs in order to provide services.
-To the extent that certain transactions among programs have not been settled as of June 30, 2011, these balances are recorded as Interprogram receivable/(payable).
+Interprogram receivable/(payable) During the normal course of operations, the Agency has numerous transactions among programs in order to provide services.
+To the extent that certain transactions among programs have not been settled as of June 30, 2013, these balances are recorded as Interprogram receivable/(payable).
 These interprogram transactions are eliminated in the financial statements.

-Net assets Net assets are reported as restricted when constraints placed on them are either externally imposed by creditors, grantors, or laws or regulations or by law through constitutional provisions.
+Net position Net position is reported as restricted when constraints placed on them are externally imposed by creditors, grantors, or laws or regulations or by law through constitutional provisions.

-The Agency's Board of Directors annually approves an operating budget that is funded with revenues generated by administrative fees earned on federal programs, interest income earned on investments, and reserves from bond resolutions.
+The Agency's Board of Directors annually approves an operating budget that is funded with revenues generated by administrative fees earned on federal programs, interest income earned on investments, and reserves from trust agreements.
 All of these revenue sources are earmarked to cover operating expenses.
-The decision to use restricted or unrestricted receipts to fund a payment is transactional-based.
-For projects funded by tax-exempt debt proceeds and other resources, the debt proceeds are always used first.
+The decision to use restricted or unrestricted receipts to fund a payment is transaction-based.
+For projects funded by tax-exempt bond proceeds and other resources, the bond proceeds are always used first.

-As of June 30, 2011, the Agency had \$13,871,000 of unrestricted net assets.
-The Agency intends to use these net assets for potential home ownership mortgage loan losses, to meet rating agencies' requirements, to cover the operating budget, and to support other Agency housing commitments.
+As of June 30, 2013, the Agency had \$15,381,000 of unrestricted net position.
+The Agency intends to use net position for potential home ownership mortgage loan losses, to meet rating agencies' requirements, to cover the operating budget, and to support other Agency housing commitments.

-Net assets of the Home Ownership Bond Programs and Rental Bond Programs are restricted pursuant to the Agency's agreements with its bondholders as determined in each bond resolution.
-The Agency has restricted net assets in amounts sufficient to meet required debt service and operating expenses as defined by each bond resolution.
+Net position of the Home Ownership Bond Programs is restricted pursuant to the Agency's agreements with its bondholders as determined in each trust agreement.
+The Agency has restricted these funds in amounts sufficient to meet required debt service and operating expenses as defined by each trust agreement.

-The net assets of the Housing Trust Fund Programs are restricted in accordance with the policies of the Housing Partnership.
-The Federal and State Programs' net assets are restricted in accordance with each specific program's requirements.
+Net position of the Housing Trust Fund Programs are restricted in accordance with the policies of the Housing Partnership.
+The Federal and State Programs' net position are restricted in accordance with each specific program's requirements.

-The Agency implemented GASB 31 Accounting and Financial Reporting for Certain Investments and for External Investment Pools on July 1, 1997, which requires the Agency to report investments at fair market value.
-The effect of the adoption on the Agency's financial statements for the past years ended June 30, 2011 and 2010 are as follows:
+The Agency implemented GASB I50, which requires the Agency to report investments at fair market value.
+The effect of the adoption on the Agency's financial statements for the past years ended June 30, 2013 and 2012 are as follows (in thousands):

-(in thousands) June 30, 2011 June 30, 2010

-Increase (Decrease) in Operating Income \$ 178 \$ (46)

-Increase in Net Assets \$ 185 \$ 7
+June 30, 2013 June 30, 2012 (Decrease)/Increase in Operating Income \$ (2,693) \$ 904 (Decrease)/Increase in Net Position \$ (1,604) \$ 1,089